reactioncommerce/reaction-component-library/package/src/components/AccountProfileInfo/v1/AccountProfileInfo.md

 ### Overview
-Renders the current users ("viewer") name, email address, profile image (provided by gravatar), and an optional link to edit this information.
+Renders the viewers name, email address, profile image (via the [ProfileImage](/#!/ProfileImage) component), and an optional link to edit this information.

 #### Usage
 ```jsx